jeffvg/jest-api-test/README.md

 - Jest test report

 ## Test API
-The API test examples is using the **Practice Software Testing API** site, a publicly available API for learning and practicing software testing.
+The API test examples use the **Practice Software Testing API** site, a publicly available API for learning and practicing software testing.
 You can explore the API documentation and endpoints here:
 **[Practice Software Testing API](https://api.practicesoftwaretesting.com/api/documentation#/)**

 ## Prerequisites